Genomics of Ageing

 AnAge's browser works differently than GenAge's browser, though, as it allows users to browse through the taxa in AnAge.
 Once a given set of entries has been selected it can be surveyed to gather simple descriptive statistics.
 Again, the species of interest can be selected with a mouse click and the average value for the parameter of interest can be calculated.
 For instance, to search for turtles one would simply type "testudines", the order to which turtles belong to.
 The list of turtles in AnAge would then be displayed and ordered according to taxonomy or longevity, and one could then obtain the averages and standard deviations for longevity, adult body size, age at sexual maturity, or other major traits present in AnAge.
 Like in GenAge, it is easy to navigate between the different tools in AnAge due to extensive cross-links between the different pages.

 Often, additional information relevant to a particular species can be found in the higher taxa of that species.
-For example, as it concerns mammals, it is stated that longevity records are usually obtained from specimens in captivity, unless otherwise stated.
-So if you are looking at a particular mammalian species, you can assume that the maximum longevity was estimated in captivity.
-There are exceptions, though.
-For instance, in bats most longevity records come from studies in the wild.
-Therefore, users are encouraged not just to accept the values in each entry, such as maximum longevity, but to read the observations related to the species of interest as well as the taxa it belongs to.
+Therefore, users are encouraged to refer to the observations related to their species of interest as well as the taxa it belongs to.

 Because our ultimate aim is to help understand human ageing, priority is given to species evolutionary closer to humans.
-Though there is a special focus on mammals, other taxa are also represented, including some non-animal species.
+Though there is a special focus on mammals and mammalian entries tend to include more information, other taxa are also represented, including some non-animal species.
 Species are classified according to: Kingdom, Phylum, Class, Order, Family, Genus, and Species.
 The taxonomy of AnAge follows that of the Integrated Taxonomic Information System (ITIS).

 The bibliography of AnAge is also available for search, working exactly as described above for GenAge.